Journalism Clearing

-Our journalism Clearing courses are designed to open a range of career opportunities in broadcast, print, and online media.
+Our journalism Clearing courses will open a range of career opportunities in broadcast, print, and online media.
 If you’re looking to pursue a challenging yet exciting career, and have an interest in TV, radio, or online journalism, then we have a Clearing course in journalism for you.

-We offer specialist pathways in broadcast journalism, multimedia journalism, sports journalism, and journalism with public relations, so you can choose to focus on the area that interests you most.
-When you study journalism at Salford, you will also have access to one of the country’s leading digital and creative hubs: MediaCity.
+We offer specialist pathways in broadcast journalism, multimedia journalism, sports journalism, and journalism with public relations, so you can focus on the area that interests you most.
+When you study journalism with us, you’ll also have access to one of the country’s leading digital and creative hubs: MediaCity.
 Home to more than 100 creative organisations, you’ll study with the BBC and ITV as your neighbours.

 Studying Journalism at Salford

 Our journalism Clearing courses are designed and taught by experts with years of experience in the field.
-They’ll teach you the subject-specific skills you need to enter the world of work and give you the opportunity to network with contacts from across the industry.
+You'll learn the subject-specific skills you need to enter the world of work and network with contacts from across the industry.

 You’ll undertake placements at news organisations and participate in regular news days.
-You will also be encouraged to gain experience as part of our student-led broadcast, Quays News, which is supported by guest editors from the BBC and ITV.
+You’ll also be encouraged to gain experience as part of our student-led broadcast, Quays News, which is supported by guest editors from the BBC and ITV, and to contribute to the student-led website Salford Now, which continues to go from strength to strength.

 Our MediaCity facilities are industry-standard – so much so that they are used by our industry partners themselves.
-On our journalism Clearing courses, you will have access to several TV studios and state-of-the-art recording studios, where you’ll learn from expert demonstrators who will teach you how to use these facilities.
+On our journalism Clearing courses, you’ll have access to several TV studios and state-of-the-art recording studios, where you’ll learn from expert demonstrators.

 Our journalism facilities include:

-• TV News Studio – a state-of-the-art news set, with three HD cameras and teleprompters.
-This studio can also be linked to others in the building, enabling live feeds.
+- TV News Studio – a news set, with three HD cameras and teleprompters.
+This studio can also be linked to others in the building for live feeds.

-• TV Studios – our TV studios have been used by the BBC for a variety of broadcasts, such as the Olympics and Christmas music concerts.
+- TV Studios – our TV studios have been used by the BBC for a variety of broadcasts, like the Olympics and Christmas music concerts.
 They’re also equipped with the same audio-visual systems used by ITV and Sky.

 Many of our journalism graduates go on to have exciting and successful careers, including Pien Meulensteen, who won the One to Watch – On Air award at the 2022 SJA British Sports Journalism Awards.